foerstj/minibits/blank-sign/README.md

 ![pic](pic.jpg)

-A blank wooden sign that does not say "Warning" or "BEWARE".
+Some blank wooden signs without any writings or symbols on them.

 src: foerstj / EoS